SanderMertens/flecs/docs/Relations.md

 There are two cleanup conditions:

 - `OnDelete`: the component, tag or relationship is deleted
-- `OnDeleteObject`: a target used with the relationship is deleted
+- `OnDeleteTarget`: a target used with the relationship is deleted

 Policies apply to both regular and pair instances, so to all entities with `T` as well as `(T, *)`.